The Perseid meteor shower, one of the most prolific and visually striking annual celestial events, reaches its peak tonight.

 Best time to view

-The shower will be most visible from midnight through to dawn on 13 August.
+The shower will be most visible from midnight through to dawn.
 The radiant point, where the meteors appear to originate, rises in the late evening and reaches its highest elevation at dawn.
 This timing offers the best chance to witness the full intensity of the display.

 However, visibility may be compromised by residual brightness from the recent Sturgeon Moon.
 The moonlight could obscure fainter meteors, so darker locations away from urban light pollution will offer the best viewing experience.